Cambodia

 A field of people massacred by the Khmer Rouge. — My Duc, Vietnam.
 1978.

 Analysis of 20,000 mass grave sites by the DC-Cam Mapping Program and Yale University indicates at least 1,386,734 victims of execution.
 Estimates of the total deaths resulting from Khmer Rouge policies, including death from disease and starvation, range from 1.7 to 2.5 million out of a 1975 population of roughly 8 million.
-In 1979, Vietnam invaded Democratic Kampuchea and toppled the Khmer Rouge regime; viewed as ending the genocide.
+In 1979, Vietnam invaded Democratic Kampuchea and toppled the Khmer Rouge regime, ending the genocide.

 Security Prison 21, Tuol Sleng

-From 1975 to 1979, an estimated 20,000 people accused of crimes against the state or of espionage were taken to Tuol Sleng.
+From 1975 to 1979, an estimated 20,000 people accused of crimes against the state or of espionage [accused of collaborating with foreign governments, spying for the CIA and the KBG] including high level officials such as ministers, and their family members were taken to Tuol Sleng.
 Offenses that could lead to such a fate could be as minor as breaking a factory machine or mishandling farming tools.
-Often times, the entire family of a prisoner were captured and taken to Tuol Sleng, where their fate was shared with their accused relative.
+Prisoners were also believed to be have conspired with others and thus were forced to reveal their “strings of traitors,” which sometimes included over one hundred names.

 Upon arrival, prisoners were asked to provide a detailed biography of their life up to their detainment, and were then photographed before being placed in the prison.Tuol Sleng held up to 1,500 prisoners at a time.
 All lived in unhygienic and inhumane conditions.
 Prisoners were forbidden to speak to one another and spent their days shackled to either the wall or each other.